OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 sometimes drop the data part of the word and simply refer to the **type** of a variable when we talk about datatypes.

-Create a variable of type character, and name it y.
+Create a variable of type character, and name it "y".
 Print it out in the same box: